tyreepearson/field-workshops-terraform/docs/index.md

 - Policies can use the **tfconfig** import
   - restricts the configuration of Terraform modules, variables, resources, data sources, providers, provisioners, and outputs.
       - `# List of allowed resources allowed_list = ["aws_instance", "azurerm_virtualmachine", "google_compute_instance"]`

+???
+TF config validates you are only using supported resources, modules, data sources, or providers.
+WE test to make sure we only use modules internally that are validated.
+We can go through to make sure you are only using modules from the private module registry.

 ---
 name: types-of-policies-2